Tokyo with Kids

 Villa Fontaine Grand Haneda Airport

-We have a one night stay in Tokyo before heading up to the snow at Niseko.
-Instead of traveling to a hotel and back, we decided on the Villa Fontaine Grand Haneda Airport.
+We had a one night stay in Tokyo before heading up to the snow at Niseko.
+Instead of traveling to a hotel and back, we decided on the Villa Fontaine Grand Haneda Airport (the lesser of the two Villa Fontaines).
 Airport hotels are typically nothing to get excited about, but every airport we’ve visited in Japan has been exceptional.
 After the long flight, and another flight and long drive coming the next day, it made sense to make things as easy as possible.
-I’m sure it’ll be great.
-The room has plenty of space and everyone gets a bed.
-Restful sleep is our #1 goal for this night.
+It was perfect and suited our needs.
+The room had 4 beds, so our exhausted jetlag bodies could enjoy our own space.
+Restful sleep was our #1 goal for that night.
+We wanted to grab dinner at one of the restaurants within walking distance, but we were broken tired.
+We crashed hard and won.

 Mimaru Tokyo Ueno Okachimachi

 After much research, we found that the Mimaru Hotels cater well to families with plenty of space.
-Though there are many locations within Tokyo, Ueno is in a quieter area, and it walking distance to some of the things we want to see, including the cherry blossoms.
-Fingers crossed they’re going when we’re there.
+Though there are many locations within Tokyo, Ueno is in a quieter area, and is walking distance to some of the things we want to see, including the cherry blossoms in Ueno Park.
 We also picked this spot because it was an easy access point for transportation.
+Depending on where we wanted to go, stations were within 3-10 minutes walking distance.

 Shibuya-ku

-- Cat Street – A hip, pedestrian-friendly path between Shibuya and Harajuku lined with trendy boutiques, cafés, and streetwear shops—often less crowded than nearby shopping areas.
+• Cat Street – A hip, pedestrian-friendly path between Shibuya and Harajuku lined with trendy boutiques, cafés, and streetwear shops—often less crowded than nearby shopping areas.
+Keep in mind, we didn’t find any cat cafe’s here.
+It’s just a cool shopping area.

-- Harojuko Fashion District – Centered around Harajuku Station, famous for avant-garde street fashion, pop-culture boutiques, and youth subcultures, showcasing Tokyo’s latest style trends.
+• Harojuko Fashion District – Centered around Harajuku Station, famous for avant-garde street fashion, pop-culture boutiques, and youth subcultures, showcasing Tokyo’s latest style trends.
+There’s non-stop people watching here.
+The boys were thoroughly bored, but the ladies loved it.

-- Takeshita Shopping Street – A bustling, narrow street in Harajuku known for quirky fashion, colorful sweets, and teen-centric pop culture stores—an iconic spot for people-watching.
+• Takeshita Shopping Street – A bustling, narrow street in Harajuku known for quirky fashion, colorful sweets, and teen-centric pop culture stores. it’s an iconic spot for people-watching.
+I can’t tell you whether we actually went here or not.
+Lots of wondering around…

-- Shibuya Crossing – One of the world’s busiest pedestrian intersections, located in front of Shibuya Station.
+• Shibuya Crossing – One of the world’s busiest pedestrian intersections, located in front of Shibuya Station.
 Tourists often watch the scramble from nearby cafés or tall buildings.
-I really just want to visit one of the roof top cafes and grab a timelapse of the street.
+I really just wanted to visit one of the roof top cafes and grab a timelapse of the street. instead, we went to a Pokeman sort of tiny museum and store above Starbucks with a view.

-- Tea Ceremony – A traditional Japanese cultural practice focused on the preparation and serving of matcha (green tea) with precise etiquette, emphasizing harmony and mindfulness.
+• Tea Ceremony – A traditional Japanese cultural practice focused on the preparation and serving of matcha (green tea) with precise etiquette, emphasizing harmony and mindfulness.
+We never found this.

 Taitō Ward (Ueno)

-- Knife District (Kappabashi Dougu Street) – Just a 10–15 minute walk from Ueno or Asakusa, this street specializes in high-quality kitchenware and professional-grade Japanese knives.
-I’m dying to upgrade our kitchen!
+• Knife District (Kappabashi Dougu Street) – Just a 10–15 minute walk from Ueno or Asakusa, this street specializes in high-quality kitchenware and professional-grade Japanese knives.
+We bought a few pretty epic knives.
+There’s not much in way of restaurants, but we managed to find a small hole in the wall.

-- Akihabara – A short walk or train ride from Ueno, famous for electronics, anime/manga shops, maid cafés, and popular go-kart tours through the city streets.
-Witty is excited about getting some One Piece and Naruto paraphenalia.
+• Akihabara – A short walk or train ride from Ueno, famous for electronics, anime/manga shops, maid cafés, and popular go-kart tours through the city streets.
+My boy was excited about getting some One Piece and Naruto paraphenalia.
+He loved it and found Pokemon cards, a Luffy figurine, and plenty books and small toys.

-- Tokyo SkyTree – Tokyo Skytree, Japan’s tallest structure, soars 634 meters above the city, blending futuristic design with traditional aesthetics.
-It has a panoramic observation decks, immersive digital exhibits, and a vibrant shopping and dining complex.
-By day, it offers sweeping views of Mount Fuji; by night, it glows with dynamic LED displays.
+• Tokyo SkyTree – Tokyo Skytree, Japan’s tallest structure, soars 634 meters above the city, blending futuristic design with traditional aesthetics.
+It has panoramic observation decks, immersive digital exhibits, and a shopping and dining complex.
+By day, it offers sweeping views of Mount Fuji, and by night, it glows with dynamic LED displays.
 It has a shuttle from Ueno.
+Unfortunately, it was a little cloudy when we went, but it was still really cool.

 Mount Fuji